James4Ever0/notes/github Gitee 大文件大型repo如何上传.md

 you could patch the vscode launcher somehow, read the working directory to determine to repeatedly sync or not.

-also you might need five filelocks: one for git init(entry lock?), one for git sync, one for local sync, two for remote sync.
+also you might need six filelocks: one for main loop process running, one for git init(entry lock?), one for git sync, one for local sync, two for remote sync.

 use `$@` or `$*` will do to pass arguments to the vscode binary.